David H. Feldman

 You can check out my higher education blog here:

 I live in Williamsburg with my wife Susan and our two sons.
-The eldest is a junior at the University of Miami, so my understanding of higher education has a personal component!
+The eldest is a senior at the University of Miami, so my understanding of higher education has a personal component!

 In addition to economics, I have a passion for classical music.
 You can learn a bit more about this interest/hobby of mine on my PIANO PAGE.